published on 11/05/2026

 In the Netherlands, the term chronic fatigue syndrome is still widely used.
 For many patients, this feels too narrow.
 Fatigue certainly plays a major role, but the name can create the impression that ME/CFS is mainly about being tired, while the illness affects the body and daily life much more profoundly.

-At the same time, much positive progress has been made in recent years.
+At the same time, a great deal of positive progress has been made in recent years.
 ME/CFS is increasingly being studied in a targeted way and from a biomedical perspective.
-Scientists are investigating, among other things, the immune system, energy metabolism, the nervous system, blood vessels, and the way the body responds to exertion.
-Awareness of ME/CFS is also growing outside the scientific world, partly due to post-COVID.
-More and more people have (unfortunately) become familiar with terms such as PEM and POTS.
-What was once often difficult to explain is slowly gaining more language, more research, and more recognition.
+Researchers are investigating areas such as the immune system, energy metabolism, the nervous system, blood vessels, and the body’s response to exertion.

 On May 12, attention is focused worldwide on ME/CFS — on the people living with it, and on the knowledge and care that are still urgently needed.